alvpr/grassmannian/README.md

 - [Enrique Pendás-Recondo](https://scholar.google.com/citations?user=hlbBliwAAAAJ&hl=en)

 This repository contains examples of constellations obtained with this approach and the code to generate them.
+The code was developed and tested using MATLAB 2023b, although examples of the generated constellations are also provided directly in the .mat files.

 Variables are:

 - T -> Duration of the coherence block in symbols.
 - M -> Number of transmit antennas.